paul-schaaf/talon-filetree/README.md

 ## Requirements

 -   a voice engine.
 I use [talon](https://talonvoice.com/).
--   the [example talon file](./tree.talon) relies on a talon vscode command client whose `vscode` function can handle multiple arguments.
-I use [this one](https://github.com/AndreasArvidsson/talon-vscode-command-client).
+-   a talon vscode command client (included by default in knausj).
 -   the example talon file requires the `user.letters` and `number` captures (included by default in knausj).

 ## Features